Modeling the Progenitor Stars of Observed IIP Supernovae: and Framework

 \subsubsection{Explosion setup}

-The current approach for setting up the explosion of massive stars in \MESAstar\ involves removing the central iron core (approximately mass coordinate $\leq 1.5\Msun$) that would have collapsed to form a proto-neutron star.
-The subsequent explosion is achieved by injecting explosive nuclear energy at the outer boundary of the removed iron core \citep{Paxtonetal.(2018)}.
+The current approach for setting up the explosion of massive stars in \MESAstar\ involves removing the central iron core (approximately mass coordinate $\leq 1.5\;\Msun$) that would have collapsed to form a proto-neutron star.
+The subsequent explosion is achieved by injecting explosive energy at the outer boundary of the removed iron core \citep{Paxtonetal.(2018)}.
 Such setups account for gas dynamics and nucleosynthesis during the explosion.

-Explosive nucleosynthesis yields in the artificial triggering have significant uncertainties. \MESAstar\ sets the explosion energy at the outer edge of the iron core for a specific duration.
-During this period, the explosion strongly influences the silicon-rich and oxygen-rich envelopes, with the former primarily contributing to the production of \Ni\ and the latter to the production of \Si\ and \Sx. \MESA's isotope mapping rules involve copying abundances if an isotope exists in both old and new networks, setting absent isotopes to zero mass fraction in the new network, and independently renormalizing all elements to maintain consistent total mass fractions.
+Explosive nucleosynthesis yields in the artificial triggering have significant uncertainties. \MESAstar\ sets the explosion energy at the outer edge of the iron core for a specific duration \citep{Paxtonetal.(2015), Paxtonetal.(2018)}.
+During this period, the explosion strongly influences the silicon and oxygen-burning shells, with the former primarily contributing to the production of \Ni\ and the latter to the production of \Si\ and \Sx. \MESA's isotope mapping rules involve copying abundances if an isotope exists in both old and new networks, setting absent isotopes to zero mass fraction in the new network, and independently renormalizing all elements to maintain consistent total mass fractions.
 This method ensures the sum of mass fractions between the old and new networks, providing a reliable and consistent mapping process.
-Also, the explosion energy deposited rate ($\erg$ s$^{-1}$) significantly impacts abundance profiles, where high deposited rates may yield ten times more \Ni\ formation in the core than those with low deposited rates.
-Increasing explosion energy, or adjusting the location of mass cuts also alters the \Ni\ yields, affecting its formation of LC \citep{Paxtonetal.(2015), Paxtonetal.(2018)}.
+Also, the explosion energy deposited rate ($\erg$ $\rm s^{-1}$) significantly impacts abundance profiles, where high deposited rates may yield ten times more \Ni\ formation in the core than those with low deposited rates.
+Increasing explosion energy or adjusting the location of mass cuts also alters the \Ni\ yields, affecting its LC formation.
+To mitigate the uncertainty of \Ni\ yield during explosive burning and fallback, we set \Ni\ mass as a parameter in our models.